RudyLu/cs-bot/README.md

 ## Tech.
 Notes

 In general, Leverage express generator as the boilerplate.
+- use prettier to make the coding style consistent.

 ### cs-bot-api
 - Use DI (Dependency Injection) in `cs-bot-api`'s `MessageController` so that we can switch to use other services.
 This is also helpful for testing (detailed below).